guokaiyi-zzu/KaiyiGuo7.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year Master's student from [School of Software](http://www.se.sjtu.edu.cn), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I'm a third-year Master's student from the [School of Software](http://www.se.sjtu.edu.cn) at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 My research interests focus on **human-computer interaction**, **smart health**, and **wireless sensing**.
 By exploring diverse sensing modalities, hardware forms, and innovative machine learning methods, I aspire to transform complex interactive techniques, once restricted to laboratory settings, into simpler, more universally applicable solutions in real-world scenarios.

 I am very fortunate to be advised by [Prof. Dong Wang](http://www.se.sjtu.edu.cn/Data/View/286) and [Prof. Qian Zhang](http://www.se.sjtu.edu.cn/Data/View/575) of RFID and IoT Lab from [School of Software](http://www.se.sjtu.edu.cn/), Shanghai Jiao Tong University.
 Now, I am fortunate to be working as a visiting scholar under the guidance of [Prof. Junyi Zhu](https://www.junyizhu.com/) at the [SIX Lab](https://sixlab-eecs.com/), [University of Michigan](https://umich.edu/).